Nativescript-Vue-Web/NativeScript-Vue-Web-Docs/src/docs/layouts/absolute-layout.md

 ---
 # Absolute Layout

-This is an overview of the most common usage of AbsoluteLayout.
+The `<AbsoluteLayout>` container is the simplest layout container in NativeScript.

 <DocExampleBox codeBox="https://codesandbox.io/s/lrv8061359">